Whether you’re a throttle-freak or a sucker for luxury motoring, here’s a quick list of the best watches for car lovers.

 Inspired by world’s fourth-most fastest car, the Bugatti Chiron, in 2017 Parmigiani Fleurier crafted a timepiece to mimic the Chiron’s turbocharged W16 engine.
 This watch permits you to say that you’re wearing a Bugatti engine on your wrist crafted.
 Like its predecessor, the Type 370, the Type 390 comes with a tubular section for the movement but displays time in a more traditional way.
 This means that the cylindrical movement can be easily removed.
 With an 80-hour power reserve, the watch is manually wound, featuring a coaxial movement.
 A single-axis tourbillon resides at 12 o’clock, while a dual-axis is elegantly fitted on the outer case on the opposite end of the crown.
 The skeletal dial stays true to traditional watchmaking, even though the rest of time timepiece is quite the contrary.

 Probably the most obvious collaboration between a car brand and a watchmaker comes with the Porsche for Porsche Design initiative in which the Porsche automobile company collaborated with the Porsche Design studio.
 A classic black and gold dial and strap comes with a guilloche and a dual sub-dial chronograph.
 The timepiece comes with a Caliber 01.200 which is Porsche Design’s first in-house movement.
 Dubbed as the Porsche Design Chronograph 911 Turbo S Exclusive Series, the capsule is limited to 500 builds for exclusive retail.
 However, if you’re buying a 911 turbo, this comes as a gift from Porsche.
-Launched in July 2017 and priced at US$ 12,000.
+Launched in July 2017.

 All Images: Courtesy Brands